AdventuresInDevops/Website/episodes/2025-09-17-chosing-the-best-database-for-ml/index.md

 custom_slug: choosing-the-best-database-for-ml
 hide_table_of_contents: true
 title: "The Unspoken Challenges of Deploying to Customer Clouds"
-description: "Andrew Moreland joins us to explain just why Chalk chose to deploy their data platform for ML into the customer cloud."
+description: "Andrew Moreland joins us to explain just why Chalk chose to deploy their data platform for ML into the customer cloud.
+Features utilizing time travel to prevent model bias and ASTs for running unsafe code."
 image: ./post.png
 date: 2025-09-17
 custom_youtube_embed_url: https://youtu.be/EAuMUza6DkY